Bankoga/golem/open_problems/path_problems.md

 ## Path Format

 > Open Question: Should the location of a component, and the path data be handled via a class?

+Answer: This doesn't seem necessary.
+Though it could be useful.

 > Open Question: How many pieces compose a full destination?
 We have confirmed that there are at least 4,5 components of a full destination.
 Most of the time, cells will not be addressed directly for I/O handling.
 The handling of the brain network graph data will determine if there are more.
 These components are as follows: